Tri-Hybrid Multi-User Precoding Using Pattern-Reconfigurable Antennas: Fundamental Models and Practical Algorithms: Incorporating Antenna Radiation Pattern Reconfigurability

 \subsection{Model II: Arbitrary Radiation Pattern Generation}

-Apart from the limited state selection model, an alternative approach models pattern-reconfigurable antennas as capable of generating arbitrary radiation patterns.
-While this assumption may be overly idealized, it reveals the ultimate potential of such antennas, as it represents the upper-bound performance achievable.
-Moreover, future advancements in antenna design and fabrication may make this idealized performance attainable.
-Some preliminary explorations on orthogonal antenna pattern generation already exist; see, e.g.,~\cite{Han2021Characteristic}.
+Apart from the limited state selection model, an alternative approach models pattern-reconfigurable antennas as capable of generating arbitrary radiation patterns. {We acknowledge that arbitrary pattern synthesis is idealized and may not be fully achievable with current hardware.
+However, this assumption serves to characterize the theoretical upper bound of system performance, providing valuable insight into the ultimate potential of reconfigurable antennas.
+Furthermore, ongoing advances in antenna design and fabrication are steadily closing the gap toward realizing such flexible pattern generation.
+For instance, preliminary studies on orthogonal antenna pattern generation have already been reported; see, e.g.,~\cite{Han2021Characteristic}.}

-A radiation pattern can be equivalently represented either in the angular domain~\cite{Liu2025Tri} or in the spherical domain~\cite{Ying2024Reconfigurable}.
-Typically, the angular domain representation results in a much heavier effective channel matrix, whereas the spherical domain allows for a more compact characterization of the radiation pattern using fewer coefficients due to the band-limited nature of most practical radiation patterns~\cite{Zheng2025Enhanced, Zheng2025Tri}.
+A radiation pattern can be equivalently represented either in the angular domain~\cite{Liu2025Tri} or in the spherical domain~\cite{Ying2025Reconfigurable}.
+Typically, the angular domain representation results in a much heavier effective channel matrix, whereas the spherical domain allows for a more compact characterization of the radiation pattern using fewer coefficients due to the ``band-limited'' nature of most practical radiation patterns~\cite{Zheng2025Enhanced, Zheng2025Tri}.
 For this reason, this paper adopts the spherical domain representation.
 Based on spherical harmonics decomposition, any radiation pattern can be expressed as a superposition of an infinite series of spherical harmonics as

-Here, $c_{u q}^{(n)}$ denotes the harmonic coefficient and $Y_u^q(\theta,\phi)$ is the \emph{real} spherical harmonics defined as
+Here, $c_{u q}^{(n)}$ denotes the harmonic coefficient and $Y_u^q(\theta,\phi)$ is the \emph{real} spherical harmonics defined as~{\cite{schonefeld2005spherical}}

 where $N_u^q=\sqrt{\frac{2u+1}{4\pi}\frac{(u-q)!}{(u+q)!}}$ is a normalization factor, and $P_u^q(\cos{\theta})$ represents the associated Legendre functions of $u^\text{th}$ degree and $q^\text{th}$ order.
 This set of functions $Y_{u}^q(\theta,\phi)$ constitutes a complete real orthonormal basis on the spherical space.